Nandini1521/CapstoneProject_Uni/README.md

 ## Project Overview

-The goal of this project is to predict the landing outcomes of SpaceX's Falcon 9 first stage rockets.
+The goal of this project is to predict the landing outcomes of the first-stage of SpaceX's Falcon 9 rockets.
 Using a comprehensive dataset, the project employs various data analysis and machine learning techniques to generate predictions and insights.
-The results of this analysis aim to improve our understanding of the factors influencing successful landings.
+The results of this analysis aims to improve our understanding of the factors that influence landing success.

 ## Contents